ChrisMartinezDesign/forkify-course-video/README.md

 # Forkify Project

-- Used a HTML template to code all the JavaScript
+- Used a HTML & SAAS template to code all the JavaScript
 - Udemy Course Project - [The Complete JavaScript Course 2023](https://www.udemy.com/course/the-complete-javascript-course/)
 - Course Instructor - Jonas Schmedtmann